run-llama/llama_index/docs/getting_started/starter_example.md

 # Starter Tutorial

-Here is a starter example for using GPT Index.
+Here is a starter example for using LlamaIndex.
 Make sure you've followed the [installation](installation.md) steps first.

 ### Download

-GPT Index examples can be found in the `examples` folder of the GPT Index repository.
+LlamaIndex examples can be found in the `examples` folder of the LlamaIndex repository.
 We first want to download this `examples` folder.
 An easy way to do this is to just clone the repo:

 ```bash